ANIMAL CARE AND MANAGEMENT

 Field TripWeek: 10 - 22

-Two 6.00 h field trip per study period on weekdays during the day from week 10 to week 22 and delivered via face-to-face.
+Two 6.00 hours field trip per study period on weekdays during the day from week 10 to week 22 and delivered via face-to-face.

 SBATE students enrolled in this subject will undertake two excursion days during semester with a number of site visits to properties with animals